-Which of the following best describes the location of the Ring of Fire?
+Which statement best describes the location of the Ring of Fire?

-- A It is in the middle of the Pacific Ocean. - B It forms a horseshoe shape around the Pacific Ocean. - C It circles the Indian Ocean. - D It is found on the southern border of the Pacific Sea.
+- A It is in the middle of the Pacific Ocean. - B It forms a horseshoe shape around the Pacific Ocean. - C It circles the Indian Ocean. - D It is found on the southern border of the Pacific Ocean.